-Please submit a PDF file or five copies of your manuscript to one of the editors.
+Please submit a PDF file of your manuscript to one of the editors.
 Please include complete postal addresses, e-mail addresses, and telephone and fax numbers for all authors of an article.

-Submission of a paper to the Journal of Cellular Automata implies that it has not been published or submitted elsewhere.
-Selected papers from conference proceedings will be accepted for publication by prior arrangement with conference organizers.
+Submission of a paper to the International Journal of Unconventional Computing implies that it has not been published in or submitted to another journal.
 Upon acceptance, the publisher acquires the copyright for unlimited world-wide distribution including an electronic format.

 All submissions should be made as Microsoft Word or TeX documents.
 All manuscripts must be submitted in English; American or British spelling may be used.